danielbarco/malatec_app/README.md

 ![Malaria app Demo](malatec_mvp2.gif)

 ## Start-up instructions
 Run the docker file from a laptop/ computer while the Openflexure microscope is up and running.
-First build the dockerfile from within the malatec_app/docker folder:
+First build the dockerfile:

 ```bash
 docker build -t malatec_app .